Quantum classification of the MNIST dataset with Slow Feature Analysis: Discussion

-We provided evidence that quantum computers with quantum memories can be useful for solving real-world problems by designing an efficient classifier.
-Benchmarked on the MNIST dataset, we proved high accuracy classification, comparable to the best classical classifiers.
-The running time of the quantum procedure is only logarithmic with respect to the dimension and number of data points, thus allowing the quantum classifier to run on higher dimensional input.
+We provided evidence that quantum computers with quantum access to data can be useful for solving real-world problems by designing an efficient classifier.
+We achieved accuracy comparable to the best classical algorithms, with improved running time.
+It would be interesting to see if the same performance is achievable also on different datasets, which we do not see any reason why not. \\